 The Plain chachalaca is a buff and brown gamebird.
-They are tree-dwellers and have a long and broad tail that has a white tip.
+They are tree-dwellers with a long, broad tail with a white tip.
 Their small head and long neck make them easily recognizable, as does the bare, red skin on their throat.

 They make a cha-cha-lac sound from which they get their name.
 They measure about 21-22 inches long.
-Being tree-dwelling birds, they can be found in woods and forests, mainly in the lower Rio Grande valley.
+Tree-dwelling birds can be found in woods and forests, mainly in the lower Rio Grande valley.

 The gray partridge is named for its gray breast.
-They have brown-streaked upperparts and an orange face.
+They have brown-streaked upper parts and an orange face.
 Their underparts have a brownish horseshoe marking.
-The gray partridge measures about 12 inches long, and they can be found in open areas such as fields and grasslands.
+The gray partridge measures about 12 inches long and can be found in open areas such as fields and grasslands.
 They breed in arable fields with thickets.

 The chukar measures up to 15 inches long and has some beautiful markings.
 They have a face pattern of black, which encloses a cream bib.
 They can be distinguished why a series of black and white stripes on their flanks, red legs, and a red beak.

 The chukar makes a choo-kar sound from where it gets its name.
 They can be found in barren areas and arid mountains, especially in the west, where they also lay their eggs.
-Their nests consist of a hollow lined with feathers and grass and can be found hidden among rocks.
+Their nests are hollowed with feathers and grass and can be found hidden among rocks.
 They lay between 7 and 15 eggs, which are spotted brown.

 They can be identified by sound by their low crowing noise and can be found about woodland edges, fields, and thickets.
 They lay their eggs in a hollow lined with leaves.
 They lay between 8 and 15 dark olive eggs.
 The ring-necked pheasant can be found across the northern United States and southern Canada.

-The spruce grouse grows between 15-17 inches long and can be found roaming around coniferous forests.
-They lay their eggs in a depression on the ground, usually beneath a young tree-lined with grass.
+The spruce grouse grows between 15 and 17 inches long and roams around coniferous forests.
+They lay their eggs in a depression on the ground, usually beneath a young tree lined with grass.
 They lay 7 to 10 cream eggs that have brown spots.

 The spruce grouse has a red wattle above the eye, but the rest of their plumage is black and white.
 They have a black chin with a white border and are black on their breast and belly.
 Females can be identified as they are heavily barred with black tail tips.
 They make a low-pitched booming sound and can be found from Alaska to Nova Scotia.

-The male sooty grouse is gray below with mottled flanks and brown upperparts.
-Females have brown plumage with barring on their breast and a spotted belly.
+The male sooty grouse is gray below with mottled flanks and brown upper parts.
+Females have brown plumage with barring on their breasts and a spotted belly.
 Both have a square tail that is dark.

 The dusky grouse is a dark bird with an air sac that is purplish.
 A yellowish-red wattle over the eye can identify them.
 Females are lighter in color than males, with white marks on their underparts.

-The willow ptarmigan is a grouse that can be found on open moors and tundra.
+The willow ptarmigan is a grouse found on open moors and tundra.
 They can be found in northern Canada and from Newfoundland across to Alaska.
 They grow up to 17 inches long.